niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
+0.9.3 - upgraded to latest nginx-1.13.5, .net core 2.0, and golang 1.9
-0.9.0 - On Ubuntu 16.04, we've default to php7.0 for a while, as it was the system default and to help ease everyone into php7.x.
-Since php7.1 went into LTS last month, it will now be the default.
+0.9.0 - On Ubuntu 16.04, we've defaulted to php7.0 for some time, as it was the ubuntu default.
+Since php7.1 are LTS for most php framework, it make sense to have it as the default.
 As you know, this image support 3 different versions of php: 5.6, 7.0, and 7.1.
 Default to php7.1 will help usher support for php7.2 as it become available later this year.

 0.8.54 - add pagespeed and prep for next vesta release.
 It has been completely redone in anticipation for next VestaCP release.
 In order to upgrade to this image; please perform user backup, download of backup, and restore.
 It's the same step as you would expect to migrate another server: https://vestacp.com/docs/#how-to-migrate-user-to-another-server